 - 2½ tablespoons balsamic vinegar

-- ¼-½ teaspoon crushed red pepper flakes (depending on how much spice you prefer)
+- ¼-½ teaspoon crushed red pepper flakes (depending on heat preference)

 - Kosher salt & freshly ground pepper